ibmshaikh/Hermes/README.md

 # Hermes
-Hermes is an open souurce Chat client in which u can chat anonymously.
+Hermes is an open souurce Chat application in which u can chat anonymously.

-It use Firebase RealTime Database To sync the Data in Realtime...
+It use Firebase realtime database to sync the data in realtime...

 Download Link= https://drive.google.com/open?id=1_YJBpU2URevUfVIYOMjKqGkzDSLIJnDg